wloderhose/hip-pager-bot/README.md

 });
 ```

- - `subdomain` Your subdomain in PagerDuty.
+ - `subdomain` Your subdomain in PagerDuty
- - `api_key` A valid API access key from PagerDuty.
+ - `api_key` A valid API access key from PagerDuty
- - `service_key` API key for specific PagerDuty service.
+ - `service_key` API key for specific PagerDuty service
  - `service_ID` ID for a PagerDuty service.
 This is the service incidents will be created on by the bot.
 You can find by going to the service on PagerDuty and copying the 7 digit ID from the end of the URL

-First, create a new user in HipChat for your bot.
-(This requires admin access)
+Make sure you have created a new user in HipChat for your bot.
+(This requires HipChat admin access)

-Connect to your HipChat bot:
+Now, Connect to your HipChat bot:
 ```js
 var hipbot = pd.hipbot({
 	jid : '???????@chat.hipchat.com/bot',